 At Apify, we decided to value flexibility and give you complete control over how you want to use our platform.
-Our users have several use cases, examples of which are:
+Our users have several use cases.
+Here are some examples:

-- Scrape 10 million pages with one week-long scrape run every month.
+- Scrape 10 million pages with a one week-long scrape run every month.

 - Run 50 parallel runs of quick scrapes at peak time.